 This course is designed for research scientists, engineers, developers, designers, and project managers in industries that are involved in translating concepts to physical objects/products.
 Relevant areas include the automotive industry, robotics, aerospace, defense, mechanical engineering, product design, computer graphics, shipbuilding, biomedical engineering, textiles, prosthetics manufacturing.
 Experience with specific CAD software and additive manufacturing is not needed.

-Laptops or tablets with the ability to run Onshape (a full-cloud CAD system) are required for this course.
+Laptops or tablets with Windows and with which you have administrator privileges are required for this course.